 Beets are as versatile as they are delicious.
 You can roast or grill them and serve them as a side dish.
 They're a perfect ingredient for making salads and sandwiches.
 They make a wonderful soup.
 You can pickle them, make chips out of them, or even make them into falafel.
 One particularly nifty way to prepare them is by steaming them in the Instant Pot, which will crank out a batch of beets in around 20 minutes.

 Fresh beets don't freeze particularly well, as they tend to turn mushy when thawed.
 Cooked beets, on the other hand, freeze very well.
-Cooked beets, either whole ones or sliced or cut into chunks, can be frozen for 8 to 10 months, depending on how tightly they're wrapped.
+Cooked beets, either whole ones, sliced or cut into chunks, can be frozen for eight to 10 months, depending on how tightly they're wrapped.
 Vacuum-sealed beets will last the longest in the freezer.